beezwax/bzBond/packages/bzBond-js/README.md

 To learn more about web viewer config see [bzBond-claris](../bzBond-claris/README.md#web-viewer-config)

 - `SyncConfig` returns the Web Viewer JSON config as a **promise** result.
-- `SetWebViewerConfigFromClaris` gets the current web viewer config state from FileMaker and updates the config stored in bzBond-js.
+- `SetWebViewerConfigFromClaris` gets the current web viewer config state from Claris/FileMaker Pro and updates the config stored in bzBond-js.
 - `SetWebViewerConfig(webViewerConfig)` allows manual overwrite of the configuration stored in bzBond-js.
 - `GetConfig` returns the current configuration stored in bzBond-js.

 #### bzBond.RegisterScript(pluginOptions)

-It possible to extend bzBond-js by registering custom FileMaker scripts, which can then be can be called as methods.
+It possible to extend bzBond-js by registering custom Claris/FileMaker scripts, which can then be can be called as methods.

-1. Create a script in FileMaker.
+1. Create a script in Claris/FileMaker Pro.
 2. Perform `bzBond.RegisterScript` giving it the appropriate **pluginOptions**:
   - `exec`: the method that becomes available to use on the `bzBond` class.
-  - `scriptName`: the FileMaker script that will be run when the method defined in `exec` is called.
+  - `scriptName`: the Claris/FileMaker script that will be run when the method defined in `exec` is called.
   - `throwIf`: (optional) callback function that takes the result of the script defined in `scriptName` as a parameter.
 If the function returns `true` an error will be thrown.

 ```
-// In this example, we create a FileMaker script called 'Execute Data Api', and associate that with the method 'executeDataApi'
+// In this example, we create a Claris/FileMaker script called 'Execute Data Api', and associate that with the method 'executeDataApi'
 bzBond.RegisterScript({
     exec: "executeDataApi",
     scriptName: "Execute Data Api",